 Let’s look at the key points of each product.

 Overview of Sequoia

-For the 2022 model year Sequoia, Toyota succumbed to supply issues and had inventory shortages.
-However, they’re coming in strong for their 2023 models, which are going to be available this summer.
+For the 2022 Sequoia, Toyota succumbed to supply issues and had inventory shortages.
+However, they’re coming in strong for their 2023 models, which will be available this summer.
 This Sequoia has been redesigned to give faithful Toyota owners something new to drive.